MelinUCSD/cse110_lab3/StandUpNotes.md

+Name:
 Date:
-1) What you did yesterday?
+1) What did I work on yesterday?
-2) What you are planning today?
+2) What am I going to work on today?
-3) Any challenges?
+3) Is there anything blocking me?